simeononsecurity/simeononsecurity.ch/content/articles/demystifying-computer-power-supplies_-how-to-choose,-install,-and-troubleshoot/index.en.md

 ### 3\.
 Can I use a power supply with a higher wattage than what my components require?

 Yes, you can use a power supply with a higher wattage than what your components require.
-However, it is not necessary unless you plan to upgrade your components in the future.
-A higher wattage power supply will not harm your components as long as it is compatible.
+However, it's not necessary unless you plan to upgrade your components in the future.
+A higher wattage power supply won't harm your components as long as it is compatible.

 ### 4\.
 What are the different form factors of computer power supplies?